codergy/savemoneyanddonate/README.md

 Savings: up to you
 Link for [Chrome](https://chrome.google.com/webstore/detail/coupons-at-checkout/kegphgaihkjoophpabchkmpaknehfamb) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/coupons-at-checkout/)

+### Pack your own lunch once (or more) a month
+Difficulty: Very Easy
+Savings: $6/meal/month

+### Drink water instead of soda a few times a month
+Difficulty: Very Easy
+Savings: $1-$5/month (+ health effects)

+### Use price comparison sites before buying expensive stuff
+Difficulty: Very Easy
+Savings: up to you

+### Buy groceries in bulk
+Difficulty: Easy
+Savings: up to you, potentially > $100/month

 ### Cut the cable and use Netflix/Hulu/Amazon
 Difficulty: Easy
 Savings: $103 - $25 = $78/month